-Access Adventures is Melwood's Travel Program designed for people of differing abilities who are at least 18 years old.
+Access Adventures is Melwood’s Travel Program designed for people with disabilities who are at least 18 years old.

-For over 40 years, Access Adventures has provided planned vacations for adults of differing abilities.
-The program places a focus on small group, community-based vacations to offer memorable experiences to people of differing abilities.
+For over 40 years, Access Adventures has provided planned vacations for adults with disabilities.
+The program places a focus on small group, community-based vacations to offer memorable experiences to people with disabilities.

-The Travel Program is designed for individuals of differing abilities who are at least 18 years old.
+The Travel Program is designed for individuals with disabilities who are at least 18 years old.
 Access Adventures supports individuals in a 1:4 Travel Host (staff) to Traveler (participant) ratio.
 Accommodations are provided for individuals needing additional assistance.

 Some vacations are based out of the Melwood Recreation Center, a 108-acre property in Southern Maryland.
 This facility provides accessible cabins and meeting spaces, as well as programming including horseback riding, challenge courses, and swimming, all of which are designed to be adaptable for individuals with special needs.
 These vacations range from overnights to weeklong retreats, some of which are themed to season, holiday, or activities.

-Access Adventures also offers a variety of destination experiences including cruises, beach resorts, and vacations to Atlantic City, Disney World, New York City, and more.
 Some trips are specifically designed for travelers in certain age groups (young adults and seniors) and others have itineraries developed specifically for travelers seeking a more active vacation or a more laid back and relaxed experience.

 Camp Accomplish provides quality inclusive camping experiences for campers of all ability levels in day and residential camp settings.